 In 2011, Janna was elected Speaker Pro Tempore in the Montana House of Representatives for all her hard work in previous sessions.

-Currently, Janna is serving as a Majority Whip in the Montana Senate of the 63rd Legislative Assembly.
+In 2013, Janna served as a Majority Whip in the Montana Senate of the 63rd Legislative Assembly.

 Janna Taylor lives in Rollins and is a rancher, investor and homemaker.
 She graduated with honors from the University of Minnesota with a degree in Education.

 Janna is a member of the Dayton Presbyterian Church, Lake County Republican Women, and the Women of Rollins Club.
-She is a Polson Soroptimist, a PEO member and a member of The Kuilix Chapter of the Daughters of the American Revolution.
-Her volunteer work includes St. Joseph Medical Center, the Polson hoop fest and yearly Church retreats and a is a VFW Auxiliary Trustee.
+She is a PEO member and a member of The Kuilix Chapter of the Daughters of the American Revolution.
+Her volunteer work includes the Polson hoop fest and yearly Church retreats and a VFW Auxiliary Trustee.

-Janna and her husband, Mike, have been married for 34 years and have two sons and three grandchildren.
-Her hobbies are reading, hiking, playing bridge, skiing, and hunting.
+Janna and her husband, Mike, have been married for 35 years and have two sons and four grandchildren.
+Her hobbies are reading, hiking, playing bridge, kayaking, skiing, and hunting.